HuguesPottier/Track-Test-0/50-testing/20-cucumber/cucumber-codelab02/README.md

 To exclude certain scenario's you can use `@ExcludeTags(<tag-name>)`

 ## Configuration
-Cucumber JUnit has many configuration options that you can explore at [cucumber-junit](https://github.com/cucumber/cucumber-jvm/tree/main/cucumber-junit-platform-engine).
+Lastly, Cucumber JUnit has many configuration options that you can explore at [cucumber-junit](https://github.com/cucumber/cucumber-jvm/tree/main/cucumber-junit-platform-engine).

-Want to get rid of the report message at the end of your test?
+For example, want to get rid of this report message at the end of your test?

 ![report-message](cucumber-report.png)

 Add the following annotation to get rid of it: `@ConfigurationParameter(key = PLUGIN_PUBLISH_QUIET_PROPERTY_NAME, value = "true")`

+## (Optional) Multiple feature files
+With the Suite set up we now can run multiple feature files at the same time.
+1. Create a new feature file and add a scenario (you can pick any simple multiplication)
+2. Run the suite.
+The scenarios of both feature files should run.

 ## Summary